-Table 1 considers only coordinations over Montagovian individuals and GQs of the simplex form 'Det+NP'.
-Benjamin Spector (pers. comm.) points out that, however, the Positiveness Constraint does not exclude the unwanted non-monotonic GQ-coordinations such as every article and no book and some article and no book: letting $\pi = [every article and no book]$ and representing π as $\{X \mid A \subseteq X \land B \cap X = \emptyset\}$, we have SMLO $(\pi) = A \cup B$ and $\pi \subseteq \mathbb{E}(A \cup B)$.14
+Table 1 considers only coordinations over Montagovian individuals and simplex GQs.
+Benjamin Spector (pers. comm.) points out that, however, the Positiveness Constraint does not exclude many unwanted non-monotonic GQ-coordinations such as every article and no book and some article and no book: letting $\pi = [every article and no book]$ and representing π as $\{X \mid A \subseteq X \land B \cap X = \emptyset\}$, we have $\text{SMLO}(\pi) = A \cup B$ and $\pi \subseteq \mathbb{E}(A \cup B)$.17

-Basically, to include a non-monotonic GQ in a Q-domain, it is insufficient to require existence with respect to the set that the entire GQ ranges over.
-Instead, thinking of a non-monotonic GQ as a Boolean coordination of increasing GQs and decreasing GQs (for example, every article and no book is the conjunction of every article and no book, and exactly two books is the conjunction of at least two books and no more than two books), we should require existence relative to both (i) the set that the coordinated increasing GQs range over and (ii) the set that the coordinated decreasing GQs range over.
-For example, every article and no book should be excluded from a Q-domain as it ensures existence with respect to the set of articles but not to the set of books.
-Hence, I propose to strengthen the Positiveness Constraint (35) to the following:
+More generally, to determine whether to include a non-monotonic GQ in a Q-domain, it is insufficient to examine existence with respect to the set that the entire GQ ranges over.
+Instead, thinking of a non-monotonic GQ as a Boolean coordination of increasing GQs and decreasing GQs (for example, every article and no book is the conjunction of every article and no book, and exactly two books is the conjunction of at least two books and no more than two books), we need to examine whether existence is ensured homogeneously with respect to both the following (A) and (B) sets:

+- (A) the set that the coordinated increasing GQs range over; - (B) the set that the coordinated decreasing GQs range over.